ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-run-WebApp-on-SageMaker-Notebook.md

-and run he first cell
+and run the first cell

 ```python
 import gradio as gr